-To build savings look at ways to both reduce expenses and increase income.
+Look at ways to reduce expenses and increase income

 The key to building savings is twofold: reduce expenses and increase income.

 Let's start with the income side of the equation, though pairing reduced expenses with increased income will grow your nest egg much faster.
-Try these ways to increase your income include:
+Try these methods for increasing your income:

 - Get a raise at your current job.
 While this is not necessarily easy, with just a little research, you can learn how to negotiate a salary increase.